emdb-empiar/styled/README.md

 ## Cleaning Styles

+In addition to validation, styles are cleaned.
 Cleaning ensures that the final set of styles is non-redundant.

 ```python
 >>> s = Styled("It takes enormouse [[ 'courage'|bold:bold:bold ]] to admit that you're wrong (Hehehehehehe!)")